pouya-abbasian/backnamic/README.md

 # backnamic

-# this script was made to change the normal,boring, static background of gnome desktops into a cool, dynamic background.
+## this script was made to change the normal,boring, static background of _GNOME DESKTOPS_ into a cool, dynamic background.
 it's really simple to use too:
 1) run the following command from a terminal
 ```bash